Date of Graduation

 The results and findings of the proceeding report rendered a symmetrical front and rear braking system.
 The Wilwood Single Dynalite two piston floating caliper and the 77-Series Tilton master cylinders with a 1 inch bore were selected for the system.
 An optimized pedal box was designed consisting of two pedals, (gas and brake), eight mounting tabs for the two pedals and master cylinders, and two electrical sensor supports (one for the throttle sensor and the other for the emergency stop switch).
 The pedal box was optimized for minimal mass and satisfied the design criteria (later defined in the text).
 Lastly, custom rotors were designed based on the optimal material choice, analyzing thermal effects and considering cost.

 Galbincea, Nicholas D., "Design of The University of Akron's 2015 FSAE Electric Vehicle Braking System" (2015).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 27.